 “The GLASS Mentorship Program has been a tremendous resource for me in my short time on the Hill.
 I’ve been connected with an entirely new network of people that work in the Senate.
 The program is all about giving you an opportunity to be yourself, ask honest questions, and learn how to get a leg-up on working in the Senate.” — GLASS Mentee, Summer 2012

-Mission Statement: The Mentorship Program of the Gay, Lesbian, and Allies Senate Staff (GLASS) Caucus seeks to foster the professional development of GLASS members and assist mentees in navigating the unique issues that members of the LGBT community confront in their careers in the United States Senate.
-The Mentorship Program also aims to reinforce a sense of community among members of the GLASS Caucus while enhancing the skills and career prospects of its participants.
+Mission Statement: The GLASS Caucus’s professional development programming seeks to enhance members’ career development and assist participants in navigating the unique issues that LGBT community members may confront in their careers at the United States Senate.
+These programs also aim to reinforce a sense of community among members of the GLASS Caucus while enhancing the skills and career prospects of its participants.

-- Mentees: GLASS members who are new to the Senate or who have spent less than two years on Capitol Hill, with any work experience, area of interest or potential career path.
-This is not limited to junior staff (interns, Staff Assistants, etc.) – all job levels are welcome to apply.
+- Mentees: Senate staff and dues-paying GLASS members who have spent less than two years on Capitol Hill, with any work experience, area of interest, or potential career path.
+This is not limited to junior staff (Staff Assistants, etc.) – all job levels are welcome to apply.

 - Mentors: LGBT-friendly seasoned professionals who have worked in the Senate or on Capitol Hill for at least two years.
 This could range from Staff Assistant all the way to Chief of Staff.
-Senior level staff are strongly encouraged to apply.
+Senior-level staff are strongly encouraged to participate.

 “My experience as a mentor has been rewarding.
 I have worked with my mentee on resume building and practice interviews.
 We meet once a week or so over coffee or lunch and I look forward to our meetings.
 I am pleased that GLASS has grown into such an active, vibrate part of the Senate community that we are able to provide this valuable resource.” – GLASS Mentor, Summer 2012